cmdruid/keylink/README.md

 All BIP32 specified test vectors should pass.
 Currently in the progress of adding custom vectors for the new derivation types.

-All cryptography is done using the `tiny-secp256k1` library, plus the WebCrypto libary.
-Currently I am using a helper library called `Crypto_Utils` to provide a better WebCrypto interface (and ripemd160), but you can easily import your own library by checking out the `src/crypto.ts` file.
+All cryptography is done using a fork of the `@noble-secp256k1` library, plus the standard WebCrypto API.

 If you have a question or run into any issues, please feel free to open a ticket on the issues page!

-## Roadmap

-Currently on the roadmap:

- * Shared key / link derivation (using ECDH).
- * Discreet Log / Adaptor signature API.

-More features to come!

 ## Contributions
 All contributions are welcome!